Wednesday, July 15, 2020

 Director/Screenplay: Jim Jarmusch

 Jim Jarmusch is-, hmm, well, how do I explain him...?
 Well, the way he's sorta been explained to me is that, the first thing you have to remember is that, he wanted to be a poet, and that's true.
-Now he loves most art forms, his mother was a local Ohio movie critic, but he ended up mostly fascinated with the Beat Poets among others and ended up at Columbia studying literature and art history, but after spending, way longer then an intended semester in Paris, before inevitably finding his way to NYU where he devoted his time to film.
-(There was musician gigs in between too, which also comes up a lot in his movies; he casts musicians in his film, a lot!)
-His NYU class era the one that's kinda now associated with inventing the modern American Independent film scene, with contempories like Spike Lee, Tom DiCillo, Howard Brookner, etc., and he worked with several of these names.
+Now he loves most art forms, his mother was a local Ohio movie critic, but he ended up mostly fascinated with the Beat Poets among others and ended up at Columbia studying literature and art history.
+Then, after spending, way longer then an intended semester in Paris, he inevitably found his way to NYU where he devoted his time to film.
+(There was also musician gigs in between too, which also comes up a lot in his movies; he casts musicians in his films, a lot!)
+His NYU class era is the one that's kinda now associated with inventing the modern American Independent film scene, with contemporaries like Spike Lee, Tom DiCillo, Howard Brookner, etc., and he worked with several of these names.

 And there isn't too much difference between them, strangely enough.
 They're all basically episodic slice of life films that examine the human condition through his patient, surreal, almost Ozu-esque zen-like lens, but those films are all more refined, if nothing else.
 "Stranger Than Paradise" outside of his first feature film, "Permanent Midnight" which partially got him kicked out of NYU for making, (Long story), this film is about as bare bones and unrefined Jarmusch, and for me, oddly, I don't think it works as well as the best of his later stuff.
 However, if you read the reviews at the time, you get a sense of wonder and astonishment from critics.
 They talk about how fresh and unique and comedic the film is, how they were caught offguard constantly by the story and how they felt like they had entered a new strange world of these characters, and I can see that.